yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 the best combination of types, required claims, values, header parameters, key usages, and issuers to differentiate among different kinds of JWTs will, in general, be application specific.
-For new JWT applications, the use of explicit typing is RECOMMENDED.
+As discussed in {{use-typ}}, for new JWT applications, the use of explicit typing is RECOMMENDED.

 # Security Considerations